spacesyntax/OpenMapping/README.md

 The data is licensed under [CC BY-SA 4.0](#license).
 This allows people to use and modify the data as long as it is attributed to Space Syntax, and that any modifications are shared back under the same terms.
 By licensing the data in this way we hope to encourage wider exploration, innovation and application.

-We are very interested in what people do with the data, so please get in touch with any questions, issues, ideas or experiments, either via <a href="mailto:info@spacesyntax.com?Subject=OpenMapping">info@spacesyntax.com</a> or the [**issues page**](https://github.com/spacesyntax/OpenMapping/issues).
+We are interested in what people do with the data, so please get in touch with any questions, issues, ideas or experiments, either via <a href="mailto:info@spacesyntax.com?Subject=OpenMapping">info@spacesyntax.com</a> or the [**issues page**](https://github.com/spacesyntax/OpenMapping/issues).

 ### Limitations